 When you submit narrative information on the Grant Application Form, you will be limited to the character limits specified.

 If you submit PDF documents, submit only the number of pages allowed.
-Excess pages will be removed and will not be reviewed.
+Excess pages or attachments will be removed and will not be reviewed.

 Do I need to include citation references in my proposal and if so, where do I put them?

 Including references is not a requirement, but highly encouraged.
 References can be included in the project narrative of the Grant Application Form.

 If I include citation references, what method of citation is preferred?